 Nuclear energy is a carbon-free power source.
 While no commercial-scale nuclear power generation exists in Idaho today, the state does receive some electricity from the Columbia Generating Station through BPA.
-On a national scale, nuclear power generation from 95 operating reactors in 29 states accounts for nearly 20% of the electricity, and 55% of carbon-free electricity, produced in the United States.
-144
+In 2020, 93 nuclear reactors in 28 states provided the most reliable and largest source of clean energy in the United States, providing 790 billion kilowatt hours of electricity.146

-INL, located in southeastern Idaho, is the nation's lead laboratory for nuclear energy research.
+The Idaho National Laboratory (INL), located in southeastern Idaho, is the nation's lead laboratory for nuclear energy research.
 INL has influenced every reactor designed in the United States and INL researchers are working on several initiatives, including advanced nuclear reactors such as microreactors and small modular reactors, that will help shape the future of nuclear energy worldwide.